peterfairfield/anaxis/f/the_beef_rake_hats.md

 There are always six guys at the bar.
 It is usually a masterclass.
 “Sometimes the war college sends their particularly pissy runts to the Beef Rake… Hats” He will finish with Hats.

+### The Clerk Adrian Hasfell

+Young, thin, scrawny Hasfell.
+Long woven black hair, always well dressed.
+Somehow he always looks clean cut.
+He moves with a Jeeves-like efficiency about the place, and cleans up horrible messes without getting a drop on him.

+### The Bouncer Bolster Smith

+He will not be able to put anyone down, but he can put them out.
+He can bullrush anyone, and rages and goes ethereal or whatever to prove it.
+He is also a werebear, if that isn't enough.
+Monk Barbarian.

 > Saltboxes
 > Knock Out Drops